-- In addition, many other Jewish organisations discussed in previous sections also conduct Israel and Zionism-related activity, including campaigning, education and advocacy.
+In addition, many other Jewish organisations discussed in previous sections also conduct Israel and Zionism-related activity, including campaigning, education and advocacy.

-- Organisations offering a broad range of social services, such as Jewish Care, Manchester Jewish Federation and Leeds Jewish Welfare Board.
+The UK Jewish community contains a highly developed welfare infrastructure, including many organisations offering a broad range of social services, such as Jewish Care, Manchester Jewish Federation and Leeds Jewish Welfare Board.

-- Organisations offering services to sections of the Jewish community, such as Norwood (which works with children with special needs) and Nightingale Hammerson (residential care for old people).
+There are also organisations offering services to sections of the Jewish community, such as Norwood (which works with children with special needs) and Nightingale Hammerson (residential care for old people).

-- The Jewish Volunteering Network promotes and co-ordinates volunteering across the Jewish community.
+The Jewish Volunteering Network promotes and co-ordinates volunteering across the Jewish community.

-- The UK Jewish community also includes a diverse cultural and heritage sector, including the Jewish cultural centre in London JW3, the Jewish Museum, Jewish Book Week, the Jewish Film Festival and many others.
+The UK Jewish community also includes a diverse cultural and heritage sector, including the Jewish cultural centre in London JW3, the Jewish Museum, Jewish Book Week, the Jewish Film Festival and many others.

-- Organisations that are not ‘Jewish’ per se but work to remember and educate about the Holocaust with input from the Jewish community such as the Holocaust Educational Trust and the Holocaust Memorial Day Trust.
+Amongst the multiplicity of other Jewish organisations and projects, there are several which are not ‘Jewish’ per se but work to remember and educate about the Holocaust with input from the Jewish community such as the Holocaust Educational Trust and the Holocaust Memorial Day Trust.

-- Organisations that deal with sensitive issues within the community such as Jewish Women’s Aid which supports Jewish women affected by domestic violence and abuse and Mavar which supports people considering leaving the Haredi community.
+There are also Jewish development charities such as Tzedek and World Jewish Relief, as well as Jewish social action organisations such as ReneCassin and the JCORE.
+There are organisations that deal with sensitive issues within the community such as Jewish Women’s Aid which supports Jewish women affected by domestic violence and abuse and Mavar which supports people considering leaving the Haredi community.

-- Finally, it is worth mentioning that activities within synagogues are not confined to worship.
+Finally, it is worth mentioning that activities within synagogues are not confined to worship.
 They also offer welfare and support, cultural and educational programming, youth groups and social activities.